BluFedora/ZombieBoyLevelEditor/README.md

-# ZombieBoyLevelEditor
+# Zombie Boy Level Editor

-This is a level editor I made for my freshman year student game project during the 2017-2018 school year.
+This is a level editor developed in Qt I made for my freshman year student game project during the 2017-2018 school year.

 ![alt Screenshot of the level editor](thumbnail.png)